huggingface/blog/how-to-deploy-a-pipeline-to-google-clouds.md

 # My Journey to a serverless transformers pipeline on the Google Cloud

-This article will talk about my journey to provide a `transformers` pipeline, sentiment-analysis, to [Google Cloud](https://cloud.google.com).
+This article will discuss my journey to deploy the `transformers` _sentiment-analysis_ pipeline on [Google Cloud](https://cloud.google.com).
 We will start with a quick introduction to `transformers` and then move to the technical part of the implementation.
-In the end, we'll cover the implementation and concludes on what has been achieved.
+Finally, we'll summarize this implementation and review what we have achieved.

 ## The Goal
 ![img.png](assets/14_how_to_deploy_a_pipeline_to_google_clouds/Customer_review.png)
-I wanted to create a micro-service that automatically detects whether a customer review left in Discord is positive or negative in order to treat it accordingly and improve the customer experience.
-For instance, if the review was negative, I could create a feature which would contact the customer, apologize for the poor quality of service then informing him that our support team will contact him as soon as possible to assist him and hopefully fix the problem.
-I didn't have any performance constraints especially regarding the time and the scaleability, as I don't plan more than 2,000 requests per month.
+I wanted to create a micro-service that automatically detects whether a customer review left in Discord is positive or negative.
+This would allow me to treat the comment accordingly and improve the customer experience.
+For instance, if the review was negative, I could create a feature which would contact the customer, apologize for the poor quality of service, and inform him that our support team will contact him as soon as possible to assist him and hopefully fix the problem.
+Since I don't plan to get more than 2,000 requests per month, I didn't impose any performance constraints regarding the time and the scalability.

 ## The Transformers library
-I have been a bit confused at the beginning when I downloaded the .h5 file, I basically thought it would be compatible with `tensorflow.models.load_model` but it wasn't the case.
-It was my first time using `transformers`, after a few minutes of research I figured out it was a checkpoint and not a model.
+I was a bit confused at the beginning when I downloaded the .h5 file.
+I thought it would be compatible with `tensorflow.keras.models.load_model`, but this wasn't the case.
+After a few minutes of research I was able to figure out that the file was a weights checkpoint rather than a Keras model.
 After that, I tried out the API that Hugging Face offers and read a bit more about the pipeline feature they offer.
-As the results of the API & the pipeline were great, I decided that I could server the model through the pipeline on my own server.
+Since the results of the API & the pipeline were great, I decided that I could serve the model through the pipeline on my own server.

-Below the [official example](https://github.com/huggingface/transformers#quick-tour) from Transformers' GitHub.
+Below is the [official example](https://github.com/huggingface/transformers#quick-tour) from the Transformers GitHub page.

 ```python
 from transformers import pipeline